-In the boarding school world, you will hear the term ‘exeat weekend’ used regularly.
-Exeat weekends are also known as ‘leave weekends’, ‘leave-outs’ or ‘rec leave’.
+In the boarding school world, you will hear the term 'exeat weekend' used regularly.
+Exeat weekends are also known as leave weekends, leave-outs, or rec leave.
 There are lots of different terms, but they all mean the same thing.

 An exeat is when there is a holiday at the weekend.
-Some UK boarding schools remain open over these weekends, whilst other schools shut completely.
+Some UK boarding schools remain open over these weekends, whilst others shut completely.
 When a school does close over a weekend, students will usually have to leave the premises.
-In this case, as a guardian, Academic Families will organise a welcoming host family for students to stay with until the school reopens.
+Even though these breaks from school are short, they provide students with the perfect time to recharge before returning to school.

-Even though these breaks from school are short, they provide students with the perfect time for students to recharge before returning to school.
+When a school closes for an exeat weekend, Academic Families will organise a welcoming host family for students to stay with until the school reopens.
 We like to pair students with the same host family so that they have a familiar place to call home whilst they are out of school.
-On their breaks, many students enjoy cooking, going to the cinema or doing some local sightseeing with their hosts.
+On their breaks, many students enjoy cooking, going to the cinema, or doing some local sightseeing with their hosts.

 This article appears in the following categories Boarding School Life, FAQs & Resources, Host Families, Students